walkacross/learn_cpp_in_30_minutes/10_notes/essentially_understand_Pointers_References_and_Dynamic_Momory_Allocation.md

 }
 ~~~
 The output clearly shows that there are two different addresses.

+### Pros and cons of pass by value

+### Advantages of passing by value:

+Arguments passed by value can be variables (e.g. x), literals (e.g. 6), expressions (e.g. x+1), structs & classes, and enumerators.
+In other words, just about anything.
+Arguments are never changed by the function being called, which prevents side effects.

+* Disadvantages of passing by value:

+Copying structs and classes can incur a significant performance penalty, especially if the function is called many times.

+* When to use pass by value:

+When passing fundamental data types and enumerators, and the function does not need to change the argument.

+* When not to use pass by value:

+When passing structs or classes (including std::array, std::vector, and std::string).
+In most cases, pass by value is the best way to accept parameters of fundamental types when the function does not need to change the argument.
+Pass by value is flexible and safe, and in the case of fundamental types, efficient.

 ## 3.2 pass-by-pointer
 In many situations, we may wish to modify the original copy directly (especially in passing huge object or array) to avoid the overhead of cloning.
 This can be done by passing a pointer of the object into the function, known as pass-by-pointer.
 For example,